 Working for you: The Parks, Soils and Water Sales Tax - Video

 Conserving Soil and Water for Future Generations - The Parks, Soils and Water Sales Tax--PUB2166

 State Park Benefits - The Parks, Soils and Water Sales Tax--PUB2589

 In the 1930s, as the Dust Bowl swept across the nation relocating an estimated 300 million tons of soil, Americans realized the devastating effects of soil erosion.
 Legislation began to take shape to better manage and conserve the nation’s soil.
 Despite these actions, Missouri was still plagued with high erosion rates.

-The cost-share program provides financial incentives to landowners for up to 75 percent of the estimated cost for installation of soil and water conservation practices that prevent or control excessive erosion and improve water quality.
-Soil and water conservation districts provide technical support with the design, implementation and maintenance of practices.
+The sales tax provides financial incentives that share the cost between the farmer and the state of implementing the installation of soil and water conservation practices that prevent or control excessive soil erosion and protect water quality.

 Missouri has come a long way since the sales tax was first approved in 1984; however, there is still work to be completed.
 Issues affecting soil health, soil erosion, water quality can have detrimental effects on Missouri’s natural resources and agricultural productivity.
 Research and water quality monitoring can help verify that soil and water conservation practices are working as intended.
 With your continued support, we can help make Missouri an even better place to live, work and enjoy the outdoors.